georgidanailov/responsive-web-design-certification-pages/README.md

-Built a technical-documentation webpage for freeCodeCamp Responsive Web Design certification.
-This is project assignment 3 of 5
+Here are the last 3 projects that were required in order to receive a certification for Responsive Web Design from freeCodeCamp.